mrs-electronics-inc/mrs-sdk-qt/CONTRIBUTING.md

 An issue should stay in status `In Progress` until you have a pull request that is ready for review.

-If you discover that something in the issue description needs changed/updated, feel free to do so, but make sure that large revisions are vetted by a project manager before you continue development.
+If you discover that something in the issue description needs changed/updated, feel free to do so, but make sure that large revisions are vetted by a maintainer before you continue development.
 This helps avoid scope creep.
 You can get a PM's input by tagging them in a comment on the issue.

 As you develop code for each item in the proposal checklist, check that item off of the list so that maintainers can see how you're progressing.